RamMaths/ObsidianNotes/Tensorflowjs/4_Chapter.md

 # Visual tensors

-The most common practice for aa colored pixel is to represent it as three separate values.
+The most common practice for a colored pixel is to represent it as three separate values.
 A pixel is commonly colored by the ordered amounts of red, green, and blue within the confines of a singular byte.
 This 0-255 array values looks like *[255, 255, 255]*.
 When our tensor is the data type int32.
 When our tensor is float32, the values are assumed to be in the range 0-1.
 So, an integer *[255, 255, 255]* represents pure white, but in float form the equivalent would be *[1, 1, 1]*.

 ![[Screenshot 2023-05-19 at 10.15.43.png]]